-Prevention and detection of crime/notice about money laundering
+8. Prevention and detection of criminal acts/reporting of money laundering

-Among other things, we process personal data to comply with our investigation and reporting obligations for suspicious transactions under the Money Laundering Act.
-This is primarily applicable to bank services offered through post offices and ‘Post i Butikk’ (in-store postal service).
+Among other things, we process personal data to comply with our investigation- and reporting obligations for suspicious transactions under the Money Laundering Act.
+This applies first and foremost to where we offer banking services.
 We are required to report suspicious information and transactions to the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime (ØKOKRIM).

-You have no right to access personal data recorded for the above purposes.
+You are not entitled to access personal data recorded for the above purposes.

-We make video and image recordings, for example through video surveillance of post offices to prevent and identify crime.
-Video recordings are deleted no later than three months after the time the recording was made, unless the video is given to the police or we have the right to process the video recording for an extended period.
+We operate camera surveillance in some locations in order to prevent and uncover criminal acts.
+Video recordings are deleted no later than three months after the time the recording was made, unless the video is given to the police or we, for other reasons, have the right to process the video recording for an extended period.
 In places where we use camera surveillance, information is clearly provided in accordance with the applicable rules.

 10. System testing and quality assurance

 Under the Personal Data Act, you are entitled to access the information we have registered about you.
 If the registered information is incorrect or incomplete, you can require that the information be updated.
-Please see the contact information below if you wish to use any of these rights.
+Please contact customer service if you wish to use any of these rights.
+See the contact information below.

 We delete your personal data that is no longer required for the purposes for which they were stored.
-We store personal information in accordance with applicable law.
+We store personal information in accordance with currently applicable legislation.

 If you have questions about our processing of personal data or believe that we do not meet our obligations to you regarding how we process your personal data, we encourage you to contact us (see contact information below).
 You also have the right to complain to the Norwegian Data Protection Authority: https://www.datatilsynet.no/, but we encourage you to contact us first.